diiiaz/godot-launcher/README.md

   🔄 Install, switch, and manage multiple engine versions.
 - **One-Click Launch**
   🎮 Start projects with your desired version instantly.
-- **Auto-Updates**
-  ⚡ Stay up-to-date with the latest features effortlessly.

 ---